Stoff73/Stoff73/README.md

 wealth of experience and knowledge to the field.

-I am currently doing a Cyber Security bootcamp, funded by UK Department of Education, which is an area that has been in the press alot recently.
+I am currently doing a Cyber Security bootcamp, funded by UK Department of Education, which is an area that has been in the press a lot recently.

 I have always had an interest in computers, from when I was a kid and we had to dial into the interent using a US Robotics modem,with no one else being able to use the phone.
 Installing games,